Ryan Gosling: 2000–2003: Independent films

-In 2002, Gosling co-starred in the psychological thriller Murder by Numbers with Sandra Bullock and Michael Pitt, where Gosling and Pitt portrayed a pair of high school seniors who believe they can commit the perfect murder.
-Bullock played the detective tasked with investigating the crime.
+In 2002, Gosling co-starred in the psychological thriller Murder by Numbers, where Gosling portrayed one of a pair of high school seniors who believe they can commit the perfect murder.
 Lisa Schwarzbaum of Entertainment Weekly described him as "a phenomenal talent even in junk like this" while Todd McCarthy felt that the "strong and "charismatic" young actors were "let down by the screenplay".
 The film was a minor commercial success, grossing $56 million worldwide from a production budget of $50 million.
-His second screen appearance of 2002 was in The Slaughter Rule with David Morse which explores the relationship between a high school football player and his troubled coach in rural Montana.
+His second screen appearance of 2002 was in The Slaughter Rule which explores the relationship between a high school football player and his troubled coach, played by David Morse.
 Gosling has said that the opportunity to work with Morse made him "a better actor".
 Stephen Holden of The New York Times described Gosling as "major star material" with a "rawness and an intensity that recall the young Matt Dillon" while Manohla Dargis of the Los Angeles Times was won over by his "raw talent".
 The film was released in just three US theatres and grossed $13,411.